-NCI-MATCH, also known as National Cancer Institute-Molecular Analysis for Therapy Choice, or study EAY131, is a phase II precision medicine trial with 39 treatment arms.
+NCI-MATCH is a phase II precision medicine trial with 39 treatment arms.
 The trial seeks to determine whether matching certain drugs or drug combinations in adults whose tumors have specific gene abnormalities will effectively treat their cancer, regardless of their cancer type.
 Such discoveries could be eligible to move on to larger, more definitive trials.

 NCI-MATCH (EAY131) was co-developed by the ECOG-ACRIN Cancer Research Group and the National Cancer Institute.
 It is being led by ECOG-ACRIN through its Biomarker Sciences Program.

 Listed below is general information to assist research personnel who are interested in participating in the study.

 To become a participating trial location in the NCI-MATCH study, medical facilities (sites) must meet ALL of the criteria listed below.

 EAY131 is the master protocol identification (ID) for the overall trial.
-Each treatment/genetic abnormality being studied in this trial is a substudy (or subprotocol) of EAY131.
-The subprotocols are identified with additional letters and numbers added to the end of the master protocol ID; EAY131-A, for example.
+Each treatment/genetic abnormality being studied in this trial is a treatment arm (substudy or subprotocol) of EAY131.
+The treatment arms are identified with additional letters and numbers added to the end of the master protocol ID; EAY131-A, for example.
 All subprotocols must be used in conjunction with the master protocol, EAY131.

 The master protocol and all subprotocol documents, along with related material, are password protected.
 Research personnel may access the documents on the NCI Cancer Trial Support Unit (CTSU) website.